Overwatch League MVP Sinatraa leaves Overwatch for Valorant

 This is a big blow to Overwatch League, which hasn’t exactly been praised to the skies lately: Many have complained that Blizzard’s balance patches for the game’s Esports scene have come too late and too infrequently.
 That, along with the current Pandemic restrictions, weighs heavily on the OW League.
 Now, on top of that, they’re losing their most prominent player in Sinatraa.
 Hard times.

 Sinatraa’s move is very interesting because unlike some of the other pros Valorant has signed, Sinatraa is literally at the peak of his career and is the face of the Overwatch League.
 One of Sinatraa’s nicknames is “Mr. 150k,” a moniker that alludes to the monthly OWL salary that reflects his worth.
-Sinatraa’s retirement is a big, big loss for the Overwatch League, while also showing the incredible appeal Valorant has without even being an official Esports.
+Sinatraa’s retirement is a big, big loss for the Overwatch League, while also showing the incredible appeal Valorant has without even being an Esports.

 Before he was active in Overwatch for four consecutive years, Sinatraa played CS:GO.
-So the 20-year-old should feel right at home in Riot Games’ tactical shooter Valorant.
+So the 20-year-old should feel right at home in Games’ tactical shooter Valorant.
 Plus, the switch will be a welcome change for Sinatraa, who has basically only played Overwatch his entire adult life so far.

 Sentinels upgrade